Women and Girls

 Women and Girls are Most Affected

-Access to safe drinking water, sanitation, and hygiene are some of the most critical element of a healthy and productive life.
+Access to safe drinking water, sanitation, and hygiene are some of the most critical elements of a healthy and productive life.
 And yet today, over 4 million people in Haiti lack access to safe water and 60% live without a toilet.
 The economic and health impacts are staggering, particularly for women and girls who bear the brunt of this crisis.

-In each community we work in, all receive gender-specific education to highlight the importance and impact water and proper sanitation has on women and girls.
-Although men and boys are most often not the ones collecting the water, Experience has shown men must be engaged in the conversation to understand their role and take responsibly for helping improve the lives of girls and women and the community at large.
+Although men and boys are most often not the ones collecting the water, experience has shown men must be engaged in the conversation to understand their role and take responsibility for helping improve the lives of girls and women and the community at large.